chrismphilp/100-exercises-to-learn-rust/book/src/05_ticket_v2/05_nullability.md

 struct Point(i32, i32);
 ```

-You can then access the two fields of a `Point` instance using their positional index:
+You can then access the two fields of a `Point` instance using their positional INDEX:

 ```rust
 let point = Point(3, 4);